1875 Virginia Ave, North Bend, Oregon 97459 Hours: Monday - Friday 1pm - 5pm. desk@sovoservesvets.org 458-802-3186 (Office) 541-756-8758 (Fax)

 When they’re not busy with their insurance endeavors, the Wesman family embraces the outdoors.
 Boating, fishing, hunting, and camping are woven into their lives, creating cherished memories.
 Most importantly, they treasure the simple moments spent together as a close-knit family.

-Rick Anderson – Treasurer
+Kristi Rigel – Treasurer